Nabeelaa/Nabeelaa/README.md

 **About Me** 🎓

 I have financial and administration in healthcare background.
 I wanted a change, so I sought a new path and self-studied Azure fundamentals and networking essentials.
 This led me to a data technician bootcamp, where I gained skills in Excel, Tableau, Power BI, Access, MySQL, Python, Pandas and R. I also developed a strong understanding of Azure data fundamentals.
-I am organized, able to meet strict deadlines, and communicate effectively.
+I am organized, creative, able to meet strict deadlines, and communicate effectively.
 Now, I am ready to pursue a career in data analysis.